haberdashPI/german_track/_research/plans.md

 # algorithm refinement
 - try an L1 loss
+  - run on cluster
-- try L1 loss instead of cor
++ try L1 loss instead of cor
 - cross validate regularization parameter
 - try a 1-layer (should be similar to regression), and then multilayer DNN